d-bl/GroundForge/docs/help/index.md

 Experiment with Bobbin Lace Grounds
 -----------------------------------

-Varying stitches and reshaping downloadable diagrams renders a myriad of variations for a single pattern.
+Varying stitches and reshaping a downloadable diagram may render a myriad of variations.
 Experiment and play around.
 Even when reinventing wheels, your own discoveries can bring great joy.

 Approach